Bridge: Extradosed

+The Shinmeisai Bridge (foreground) in Japan is an example of an extradosed bridge.

+An extradosed bridge combines features of a box girder bridge and a cable-stayed bridge.
+Visually, extradosed bridges can be distinguished from cable-stayed bridges because the tower height (above the deck) is relatively low: between seven and thirteen percent of the span width.
+Extradosed bridges are appropriate for spans ranging from 100 meters to 250 meters.
+Unlike suspension bridges or cable-stayed bridges, the towers of an extradosed bridge often rest on the deck (rather than on a footing) and are solidly connected to the deck.
+Because of the relatively flat angle of the cables, the cables of an extradosed bridge compress the deck horizontally, performing a function comparable to prestressing wires that are used within concrete girders.
+Extradosed bridges may be appropriate in applications where the deck must have a shallow depth to maximize clearance under the bridge; or where towers must be relatively short to abide by aviation safety constraints.

 Pontoon bridge

 Floating concrete pontoons support the weight of the Nordhordland Bridge as it crosses a deep fjord in Norway.

 A pontoon bridge, also known as a floating bridge, uses floats or shallow-draft boats to support a continuous deck for pedestrian or vehicle travel over water.
 Pontoon bridges are typically used where waters are too deep to build piers, or as a mechanism to implement a movable swing bridge in a canal.
-Pontoon bridges were used in ancient China.

 During the Second Persian invasion of Greece, Persian ruler Xerxes built a large pontoon bridge across the Hellespont, consisting of two parallel rows of 360 boats.

 Several pontoon bridges are in use in the modern world.
 Washington state in the US has several, including Hood Canal Bridge.
 In Norway, Nordhordland Bridge crosses a deep fjord by resting on floating concrete pontoons.
 Many armies have pontoon bridges that can be rapidly deployed, including the PMP Floating Bridge, designed by the USSR.